dpwit/react-component-library/README.md

 ## Installation

-Installing this package is extremely easy if you’re familiar with npm, just type the following:
+Installing this package is extremely easy if you’re familiar with npm, just type the following in your Terminal:

 > `code` $npm install -g create-react-library